elki-project/elki-project.github.io/tutorial/hierarchical_clustering.md

 ### Auto-generated code

 First of all, we start a new class, `NaiveAgglomerativeHierarchicalClustering`, extending [AbstractDistanceBasedAlgorithm](/releases/current/doc/de/lmu/ifi/dbs/elki/algorithm/AbstractDistanceBasedAlgorithm.html).
-For the generics, we restrict the distance type `D` to `NumberDistance<D, ?>` (we can't use non-numerical distances in linkage clustering), and the output type to the abstract type `Result` (for the initial version, we could have used `Clustering<Model>`, too).
+We accept any type of object `O` (as long as we have a distance function), and for now the output type is the abstract type `Result` (for the initial version, we could have used `Clustering<Model>`, too).
 After having eclipse auto-generate method stubs and constructor, the template code looks like this:

 {% highlight java %}
 package tutorial.clustering;